robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 ## Demonstration of a real world use-case: Web analytics

-For a demonstration, we'll write a simple server for capturing webpage analytics.
-It is valueable for a business to be able to monitor how users are using their webpages.
-For this reason, a server for capturing real time web analytics is an important piece of software to have for evolving a widely used frontend.
+For a demonstration, we'll pretend we're writing a server for capturing webpage analytics, that is, how users are interacting with a firm's webpages.
 Web analytics is, fundementally, a tick data capture service, which is why I've chosen to use it for this example.
+Even though it's not real, this example serves to demonstrate the real value of being able to rapidly create json rest apis in Q, as well as showing the major features of this piece of code I wrote.

 ### Requirements